HS-2902 FLOORPLAN

 Northstar Laredo SC includes a kitchenette with a triple burner cooktop, a microwave, and a three-way fridge.

-Other features include the fresh water tank capacity of 41 gallons, grey tank volumes 13 gallons, and the black tank has a capacity of 5 gallons.
+Other features include the fresh water tank capacity of 41 gallons, the grey tank volume of 13 gallons, and the black tank’s capacity of 5 gallons.

-The all-black painted exterior of the Travel Lite RV Super Lite is as simple as it gets.
+The all-black painted exterior of the Travel Lite RV is as simple as it gets.
 The interior, on the other hand, is a pleasant surprise with all the modern amenities.
-It comes for $17,905.

 Features

-State of the art kitchenette includes a stovetop cooker with two-burner knob, sink, two cubic foot fridge, air conditioning, and microwave.
-It includes a dinette and couch that converts to extra sleepers when need be.
+State-of-the-art kitchenette includes a stovetop cooker with two-burner knob, sink, 12V fridge, air conditioning, and microwave.
+It includes a dinette and couch that converts to extra sleepers.
+The cab-over consists of a queen-sized bed.

-According to them, the wood offers the best solution for durability, strength, and ease of repair, all the while providing the customer with a lightweight build at an affordable price.
+According to them, the wood offers the best solution for durability, strength, and ease of repair while providing the customer with a lightweight build at an affordable price.

 Features